 the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.

-The main vehicle entry doors are a three-leaf construction that open in a concertina fashion which saves space on the doors overall opening distance.
-Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder coated finish.
+The main vehicle entry doors are a three-leaf construction that opens in a concertina fashion which saves space on the doors overall opening distance.
+Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder-coated finish.

 The Spraybooth control system is fully integrated with the E6 Robots for seamless and reliable operation, it uses the latest technology available to give the operator intelligent and user-friendly control of all processes.

-The integration eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with a greater throughput, efficiency and vast energy savings compared to conventional curing technologies.
+The integration of eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with greater throughput, efficiency and vast energy savings compared to conventional curing technologies.

 Waltons are no stranger to this technology.
 Ian Strong the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules booth installed the second half of 2018 at C Walton’s Bruntingthorpe:

-“”We use Robots for Drying because effectively we need speed of production.
+“We use Robots for Drying because effectively we need the speed of production.
 Production is geared around efficiency and that efficiency comes from using the best equipment, that’s why we Todd booths and the Greentech robots”

-These dynamic, top of the range curing robots really are game changers for any bodyshop looking to improve their production speed with significant energy savings compared to a standard spraybooth.
+These dynamic, top of the range curing robots are game-changers for any bodyshop looking to improve their production speed with significant energy savings compared to a standard spraybooth.